-In 2014, the City commissioned a Growth Study in support of an application to annex land from the M.D. to secure a long-term land supply for future growth.
-Following negotiations between the City and the M.D., a Growth Study Addendum was prepared in 2017 to reflect the agreements reached by both municipalities.
-The annexation was approved by the Municipal Government Board (now the Land and Property Rights Tribunal) and came into effect in January 2019.
+In 2014, the City commissioned a Growth Study in support of an application to annex land from the MD to secure a long-term land supply for future growth.
+Following negotiations between the City and the MD, a Growth Study Addendum was prepared in 2017 to reflect the agreements reached by both municipalities.
+The annexation was approved by the Government of Alberta on the recommendation of the Municipal Government Board (now the Land and Property Rights Tribunal) and came into effect in January 2019.

 The Growth Study and Addendum presented the annexation rationale, the legislative context and future land requirements for the City, and identified the lands proposed for annexation, including a development staging strategy.
 The rationale guiding the annexation process was to better integrate Cold Lake North and Cold Lake South, comprehensively plan the City of Cold Lake, and provide for a long-term urban expansion buffer that would give the City more flexibility to diversify land use opportunities.
-Additionally, some of the lands that the City annexed were largely inaccessible from the M.D. and could not be readily serviced by the M.D.
+Additionally, some of the lands that the City annexed were largely inaccessible from the MD and could not be readily serviced by the MD.
 Annexing these lands to the City broadened the possibilities to provide road connectivity between Cold Lake North and South, benefitting both urban and rural residents.

 The original study proposed an annexation area consisting of approximately 20.5 quarter sections, which would give the City enough land supply for a 50-year growth horizon.
-After annexation negotiations between the City of Cold Lake and the M.D., it was agreed that this growth horizon would be reduced to 35 years, with a new annexation area encompassing 11 quarter sections east and west of Highway 28 between Cold Lake North and South.
-The new agreement was reflected in the 2017 Growth Study Addendum and became the formal annexation area that was ultimately approved.
+After annexation negotiations between the City of Cold Lake and the MD, it was agreed that this growth horizon would be reduced to 35 years, with a revised annexation area encompassing 11 quarter sections east and west of Highway 28 between Cold Lake North and South.
+The new agreement was reflected in the 2017 Growth Study Addendum and became the formal annexation area that was ultimately approved in 2019.